-America's Great Double Track Scenic Highway.

-The Utah Weman's Press club will meet tonight in the Weman's Exp 44 ent office and an interesting program is promised.
-It is expected that there will be a number of guests as each mem-ber is entitled to bring a friend.
-The Lehigh Valley Raliroad.
-Luxur-tous Trains running on limited time.
+America's Great Double Track Scenic gan and Mrs. Graham.
+The Utah Woman's Press club will meet tonight in the Woman's Exp a ent office and an interesting program is The Lehigh Valley Rallroad, Luxurtous Trains running on limited time.
 Route of the Black Diamond Express.
-Ston-over allowed at Niagara Falls on all through tickets to New York and Philadelphia.
+Stop-over allowed at Niagara Falls promised.
+It is expected that there will be a number of guests as each mem-ber is entitled to bring a friend. on all through tickets to New York and Philadelphia.

-Today's rest estate columns (last page section (\)c) contain many valu-able property lists.
+The Cleofan met on Wednesday of this week instead of Tuesday at the home of Mrs. Susae R. Wells, Mrs. 'Today's real estate columns (last page section ()c) contain many valu-able property lists.
 There are bargain there for you.

-The Honesty of Women.
+Clara M. Clawson giving an entertain-ing paper on "From London Bridge to Windsor Castle, The Honesty of Women.